iamswapnil22/Image-Editor-Online/README.md

 ## Feedback

-Your feedback is important to us.
-If you encounter any issues or have suggestions for improvement, please don't hesitate to contact us.
+Your feedback is important to me.
+If you encounter any issues or have suggestions for improvement, please don't hesitate to contact me.